Active Record Calculations

 async_maximum(column_name)

-Same as #maximum but perform the query asynchronously and returns an ActiveRecord::Promise.
+Same as maximum, but performs the query asynchronously and returns an ActiveRecord::Promise.

 πŸ“ Source code